z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/dhrystone21/z88dk/readme.txt

 =====================

-To verify correct result, we compiled for the zx spectrum target using zsdcc as compiler:
+To verify correct result, we compiled for the zx spectrum target using zsdcc as compiler with the new c library:

+new/zsdcc
-zcc +zx -vn -startup=4 -clib=sdcc_iy -SO3 --max-allocs-per-node200000 -DNOSTRUCTASSIGN -DTIMER -DPRINTF dhry_1.c dhry_2.c -o dhry -lm -m -create-app
+zcc +zx -vn -startup=4 -clib=sdcc_iy -SO3 --max-allocs-per-node200000 -DNOSTRUCTASSIGN -DTIMER -DPRINTF dhry_1.c dhry_2.c -o dhry -lm -create-app

 (These compile settings were found to give the best result).